 If you or your child could benefit from speech therapy, you can depend on our highly trained and empathetic speech language pathologists for expert help in improving communication skills.

-We understand speech problems in adults can be very frustrating.
+Additionally, we understand speech problems in adults can be very frustrating.
 Patience and persistence are key, and our staff are experts in both – along with the tools and tricks to restore good health.

 - Autism/Autism spectrum disorders